-Isolation transformer
+Injection transformer

 When testing the stability of control loops it is necessary to inject a small disturbance signal into the loop.
-The PSM1700 output is ground referenced so it is necessary to isolate the output before it can be connected to the loop.
+The PSM1735 output is ground referenced so it is necessary to isolate the output before it can be connected to the loop.

-The standard isolation transformer provides an isolated output at a reduced signal level of about 1/6 of the direct output level over a frequency range of about 10Hz to 200kHz.
+The standard injection transformer provides an isolated output at a reduced signal level of about 1/6 of the direct output level over a frequency range of about 10Hz to 200kHz.
+The high frequency injection transformer operates over a frequency range from 1kHz to 25MHz.